-The next series of high tides that could initiate Aedes vigilax egg hatching are forecasted for 10-12/Mar/2017, but not predicted to be very high nor prolonged.
+The next series of high tides that could initiate Aedes vigilax egg hatching are forecasted for the next few days, 10-12/Mar/2017, but are not predicted to be very high nor prolonged.
+However, current meteorological conditions have meant there has been tides 30cm higher than predicted, which has resulted in major mosquito hatches around southeast Queensland (M. Muller, Brisbane City Council, pers. comm.).
+Fortunately this has not occurred in the Sydney region (C. Webb, pers. comm.)